drovani/rovaninet-posts/2025/2025-03-19-Beyond-the-Repository.md

 ## Automated Workflows with GitHub Actions

-GitHub Actions represents powerful automation capabilities, however, the sheer number of available actions can be overwhelming.
+GitHub Actions represents powerful automation capabilities; however, the sheer number of available actions can be overwhelming.
 For side projects, the key is selective implementation and using automation where it provides the most value without creating maintenance overhead.

 In the Hero Wars Helper project, I haven't used anything yet.
 Netlify handles the build and deployment pipeline, and I anticipate that GitHub Actions will complement this by ensuring that what gets built meets quality standards.